kilianc/node-apiserver/README.md

 ## payloadParser

-The payload parser automatically `resume()` the payload, __buffer it__ and parse it.
+The payload parser automatically __buffers__ the payload and parse it.
 It only works with __PUT POST OPTIONS__ http methods, because they are the only that can carryout a payload by specs definition.

 Two kinds of payload can be parsed: